 Highlighting the Beauty of the Flora and Fauna of our Wetlands

-The transformation is complete.
-Once a habitat for sea turtles the exhibit is now our new Shorebird Sanctuary exhibit, a home for birds, fishes, and native plants.
+The Shorebird Sanctuary exhibit is a home for birds, fishes, and native plants.
 Designed to resemble a wetland such as the Bolsa Chica State Marine Conservation Area, the exhibit features several microecosystems and shelters four species of shorebirds plus a diving duck.

 Black-necked Stilts, Black-bellied Plovers, Western Snowy Plovers, a Killdeer, and Ruddy Ducks provide opportunities to observe and learn about these usually migratory birds, some of which liked the California climate so well that they became residents.